Ransomware: Not A Matter Of If, But When

 Holding it to ransom is a clever move by cyber thieves and one that is working and extremely profitable.
 In fact, it is being said that ransomware is so profitable, cyber criminals are “abandoning their old ways of making money – stealing credit card numbers and bank account credentials – in favour of ransomware”.

-After deployment, ransomware holds your data hostage by encrypting files and folders on drives, including local, attached (USB) drives and can go as far as deploying itself onto other machines on the same network.
-It then demands that you pay a ransom, usually in Bitcoin, in order to facilitate its release.
-Once your files have been encrypted, there is no way back without the encryption key and of course you must pay big money for this key.
-Ransoms demanded are reported to be anywhere from $4000 up to and beyond $25,000.
+After deployment, ransomware holds your data hostage by encrypting files and folders on drives, including local and attached (USB) drives, and can deploy itself onto other machines on the same network.
+It then demands that you pay a ransom, usually in Bitcoin, to release your data.
+Ransoms can range from $4,000 to $25,000 or more.

-Ransomware isn’t only deployed via email, according to FBI Cyber Division Assistant Director James Trainor, “These criminals have evolved over time and now bypass the need for an individual to click on a link.
+Ransomware isn’t only deployed via email, “These criminals have evolved over time and now bypass the need for an individual to click on a link.
 They do this by seeding legitimate websites with malicious code, taking advantage of unpatched software on end-user computers.”

 How do you prevent your business from becoming a victim of ransomware?